physimals/physimals/_pages/basil2020.md

 neuorimaging analysis more generally (or have done the FSL course in previous years).

+<div style="clear: both;"></div>

 ### Attend Remotely

 <img src="{{ site.url }}{{ site.baseurl }}/images/basilcourse/fsl-logo.png" class="img-responsive" width="25%" style="float: left" />

 All course material will be delivered remotely.
 Lecture videos will be online.
 We will be providing machines to work on in the cloud, complete with all the data and software you will need.
 You will interact with expert tutors and other course attendees through Zoom, or equivalent.
 We will support you through the practical, hands-on session.

+<div style="clear: both;"></div>

 ### Global Community